DivanteLtd/magento2-pimcore-bridge/README.md

 ## <a name="compatibility"></a>Compatibility

-This module is compatible with Magento 2.2.x
+This module is compatible with Magento 2.2.x and 2.3.x

 ## <a name="installation"></a>Installing/Getting started
 ###